Extra-low voltage: Separated or safety extra-low voltage (SELV)

 The design of a SELV circuit typically involves an isolating transformer, guaranteed minimum distances between conductors and electrical insulation barriers.
 The electrical connectors of SELV circuits should be designed such that they do not mate with connectors commonly used for non-SELV circuits.

-Typical examples for a SELV circuit: decorative out-door lighting, Class III battery charger, fed from a Class II power supply.
+Typical examples of a SELV circuit: decorative out-door lighting, Class III battery charger, fed from a Class II power supply.
 Modern cordless hand tools are considered SELV equipment.

 Protected extra-low voltage (PELV)

 IEC 61140 defines a PELV system as "an electrical system in which the voltage cannot exceed ELV under normal conditions, and under single-fault conditions, except earth faults in other circuits".

 A PELV circuit only requires protective-separation from all circuits other than SELV and PELV (i.e., all circuits that might carry higher voltages), but it may have connections to other PELV systems and earth (ground).

 In contrast to a SELV circuit, a PELV circuit can have a protective earth (ground) connection.
 A PELV circuit, just as with SELV, requires a design that guarantees a low risk of accidental contact with a higher voltage.
 For a transformer, this can mean that the primary and secondary windings must be separated by reinforced insulation, or by a conductive shield with a protective earth connection, or that the secondary winding itself has an earthed terminal, so that any primary to secondary fault will cause automatic disconnection.

 (The principle of double fault to danger requires either basic and additional insulation to fail or basic insulation and the connection to the protective earth to fail simultaneously before danger arises.)

 A typical example for a PELV circuit is a metal cased computer with a Class I power supply.